-There are so many pink bedroom ideas for adults, here are a few of my favourites.
+There are so many pink bedroom ideas for adults, here are a few of my favorites.

 The most important thing to consider when choosing paint for a pink bedroom is the amount of natural light it receives and which direction it is facing.

-They are the perfect pink if you want to add patterned bedding or pops of brighter colours in curtains and soft furnishings.
+They are the perfect pink if you want to add patterned bedding or pops of brighter colors in curtains and soft furnishings.

-If you want the pink walls to take centre stage, keep the rest of the room neutral with off-white bedding, jute rugs and wooden furniture.
+- If you want the pink walls to take center stage, keep the rest of the room neutral with off-white bedding, jute rugs, and wooden furniture.

 2. Pink Two Colour Combination for Walls